Mossburn Branch: Operation

 Traffic on the line was never heavy until the 1960s; for many years, two mixed trains ran a week from Lumsden.
 These trains carried both passengers and goods, with the usual inbound cargo consisting of agricultural lime and fertiliser, and wool and livestock outbound.
 Passengers were no longer carried after 4 October 1937, and the low freight figures implied that the line was set for a slow descent into oblivion.

 The Mossburn Branch did not have a predictable demise, however.
 Mossburn was the nearest railhead to the Manapouri hydro-electric project and the branch suddenly became very busy with traffic not only for Manapouri but also for other government schemes in the area that centred on the development of farming.
 Mossburn station and yard were wholly re-organised; a modern station building replaced the previous shelter shed and a station master was appointed.
 A train ran from Invercargill every weekday, with allowances made for a second when required.
 As well as relevant freight for the Manapouri project, the line also carried significant quantities of livestock, fertiliser, and serpentine for local fertiliser manufacturing plants.
 It was not until around 1980 that the various government projects wound down and required the railway less.
 The line reverted to a twice-weekly level of service, with trains running from Invercargill on Tuesdays and Thursdays.
 Traffic from this point became economically unsustainable and the branch closed on 16 December 1982, the same day as the section of the Kingston Branch from Makarewa to Lumsden.

 Today

 Very little remains of the Mossburn Branch.
 Most of the formation is still visible, but due to the flat nature of the land, it is insubstantial, lacking cuttings or embankments.
 A new road bridge across the Ōreti River has been built and all traces of the railway bridge have been obliterated except for a few rails pointing to nowhere on the Lumsden bank.
 In Mossburn, a hotel has "Railway Hotel" moulded into its concrete façade.
 Nearby, the site of Mossburn's yard has been mostly bulldozed flat and only the loading bank and a few rails and sleepers remain.
+The Mossburn yard goods shed was relocated to the Mosgiel Station yard in 1983, where it remains to this day.